Law School Class Bidding Interface (“CBI”) – Instructions

 The Request Queue page has a list of all available classes you can request listed down the left side.
 On the right side is your current request queue, and above it your current schedule of assigned classes.

 Click the “Add” button next to the class information to add it to your queue.
 When a class is already in your queue the “Add” button will change to “In Q” and be deactivated.
 Add any class in which you have an interest to your queue, and then prioritize them using the up/down arrow buttons.
 Put the class you most want at the top.
 If you accidentally add a class to your queue that you do not want, use the red “X” button to remove it (which will reactivate the “Add” button for that class in the main list).

 You can get more detail about a class by clicking the “+” button next to the “footnotes, class description, and other details”.
 This will expand the class detail “in-line”, meaning the rest of the classes under the target will move down, and the detail will fill in the blank space.
 Clicking on a professor’s name will open a new window with that person's faculty bio.

-In every cycle except "Clinics" you will also be able to choose to use a priority to increase your chance to get into the class.
+When bidding for seminars, practice/simulations, and upper class courses, you will also be able to utilize a priority to increase your chance to get into the class.
 This is done by clicking the checkbox in the "P" column next to the class in your queue.
-As classes are already listed in order of priority, you can only click to use this extra priority if everything above it also has the priority box checked.
-The interface will update automatically to reflect this.
-More detail about how priorities work can be found in the comments underneath your queue on the Request Queue page of LawCBI.
+More detail about how priorities work can be found in the comments underneath your queue on the Request Queue page of LawCBI and here.

-Once you have completed all steps of your bidding process, you will arrive at the “Results” page using a “Finalize” button.
-The results page lists a summary of your bidding process.
+Clicking the “Finalize” button will bring you to the "Current Request Status" page which lists a summary of your bidding process.
 You will see the following sections: